keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 ## Keptn Bridge

-The *Keptn Bridge* provides a user interface that shows all projects and services that Keptn manages and gives an overview of the staging environment.
+The *Keptn Bridge* is a user interface that can be used to manage Keptn projects and services.

 See [Keptn Bridge](../../0.18.x/bridge/),
 for information about how to access and use the Keptn Bridge.